AdrianGri/InvisibleShortcuts/README.md

 # InvisibleShortcuts
-InvisibleShortcuts hides lockscreen shortcuts while keeping functionality
+InvisibleShortcuts hides the shortcuts on the lockscreen while keeping functionality